lukehefson/surfing/Barbados/README.md

 ## East Coast

+### Soup Bowl

+_Warning: This is my interpretation of surfing soup on almost exclusively "small" (waist to shoulder high) low-wind days.
+Which is not the norm for this break.
+I may detail things below that could be hazardous on a bigger/average day!_

+- Entry somewhere between the river-mouth and in front of the shower
+- There is often a strong longshore current on entry — especially on low tides
+- Stay in the rip/channel out to sea, paddling slightly towards the peak on the right (looking to sea), but stay in the channel to avoid rogue, big sets
+- On smaller days there are two peaks: The main, south one and a north peak nearer the channel that can crop up.
+The later is my preference otherwise you have to try and make it past that south peak section if you go from the main peak
+- Taking off at the peak needs to be precise as the shoulder is usually too soft — this usually requires a bottom turn and not an angled take-off
+- Look out for big sets and you can race to the channel to avoid them if needs be
+- Missing your wave at the peak or messing it up and ending up inside of the peak SUCKS — cos paddling across to the channel means your likely in someone else's line and the power of soup means even a thigh high breaking wave will work you.
+I have no idea how pros deal with massive white water there
+- Exit by aiming for the river mouth and not directly into the beach

 ### Parlour

 - [Annotated map](https://github.com/lukehefson/surfing/assets/1469659/7379cc3e-8c6a-40ca-8eab-c02a0bf945f0)
-- For Intermediates – the wind needs to be very low (minus 10mph including gusts), crosshore at least (if not offshore) and not too big a swell
+- For Intermediates – the wind needs to be very low (minus 10mph including gusts), cross-shore at least (if not offshore) and not too big a swell
 - Lower-to-mid tides (when it's not big)
-- Park on the main road through Bathsheba near the pink chrurch or the little bridge
+- Park on the main road through Bathsheba near the pink church or the little bridge
 - Entry
   - From the beach out to sea: Get in between 'parlour rock' and the smaller boulder to the left of it – **there is a channel here**
   - Paddle out in as shallow water as possible to avoid urchins
   - Go straight out to see through the channel and then paddle left to the breaks once you've made it out back (NOT diagonally)
 - Exit
-  - Aim to the left (looking back at the beach) of parlour roack and/or the last smaller boulder on the beach in front of the pink church.
+  - Aim to the left (looking back at the beach) of parlour rock and/or the last smaller boulder on the beach in front of the pink church.
 Or, anywhere on the wider past of the beach.
 Just NOT back in front of parlour rock or to the right of it (looking back at the beach) where you got in
 - Three peaks going left to right when viewed from the beach:
   1. Left-most
       - This was described to me as an ‘open water’ wave – so not consistently breaking in one direction (reef or point break), not peaks all over the place (beach break) and not quite an A-frame (consistently breaking left and right).
 So, you basically judge the direction at the last minute